 Nobody wants to be told their baby is ugly.
-However even more painful is when you’ve sunk huge amounts of time, money and effort into developing your product only to find out it’s a no go.
+But what’s more painful is learning your product’s a no go when you’ve sunk huge amounts of time, money and effort into developing it.

 I’ve come to expect that I’ll need to course correct or even start over multiple times before I get my winner.

-This is why I’ve now learned to makes small “bets”.
+This is why I’ve now learned to make small “bets”.
 This lets you fail cheap and fail often as opposed to a “bet the farm” strategy.